gauravcodepro/gauravcodepro/README.md

 #### About me <img width="50" height="50" src="https://img.icons8.com/dotty/100/parse-resumes.png" alt="parse-resumes"/>

  - I'm based in Germany as Academic Staff Member at Bioinformatics, Institute for Biochemistry and Biology at [Universtat Potsdam(UP)](https://www.uni-potsdam.de/de/) and [Group](https://www.uni-potsdam.de/en/ibb-bioinformatik/members/gaurav-sablok) :de:
- - Progress thrives on the exchange of knowledge.
-(Albert Einstein)
- - Fortune favours the prepared mind.
-(Louis Pasteur)
  - You can contact me at [gaurav.sablok@uni-potsdam.de](mailto:gaurav.sablok@uni-potsdam.de)
  - If you want to contact me on Gmail, you can use [gauravcodepro@gmail.com](mailto:gauravcodepro@gmail.com)
  - Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.